 In 2006, Permatil (a Timor-Leste NGO) first published The Tropical Permaculture Guidebook – a practical reference for implementing permaculture techniques in tropical climates.
 The book has since been reprinted several times and is used by numerous international NGOs, including GTZ, World Vision and Oxfam.

-In partnership with Permatil and xpand Foundation, Disruptive Media teamed up with writers Lachlan McKenzie and Ego Lemos.
-We worked together to scope the objectives and develop a look, feel and tone for a new edition of the guidebook that would resonate with the permaculture community and acknowledge Timor-Leste as the source-point.
+We’ve worked to scope the objectives and develop a look, feel and tone for a new edition of the guidebook that would resonate with the permaculture community, be accessible to subsistence communities the world over, and acknowledge Timor-Leste as the source-point.

-Now, our design and production of the second edition of the book is nearly complete.
+Now, the design and production of the international English edition of the book is nearly complete.
 At over 1,000 pages, the reference is available in print and digital formats and is an extensive guide designed specifically to support subsistence communities to achieve both food security and sovereignty.
-It’s already been downloaded more than 7,100 times in 120 countries – and that’s before its official launch!
+It’s already been downloaded more than 14,000 times in 142 countries (as at March 2018) – and that’s before its official launch!

 Funding is continually being sought to update, extend and republish the book in both print and digital formats.
 The new international edition will enable more people across the developing world to build knowledge around sustainability and food security.